 This past year, my family has discovered a new passion: rock climbing.
 Here’s the story of how it first piqued Vic’s interest and the challenges we’ve faced pursuing this activity in Florida (hint: there are no mountains here).
 I’ve recently (finally!!!) been able to join in the fun.
-My latest vlog post is all about rock climbing after a spinal fusion – I’d love for you to check it out!
-Also, we’re giving away a prAna chalk bag – an essential piece of equipment for any serious rock climber.
-You’ll find all the info you need to enter at the bottom of this post.
+My latest vlog post is all about indoor rock climbing after a spinal fusion – I’d love for you to check it out.
 Enjoy! ~ Sharon

 Boulder, Colorado: The Flatirons

 A little over a year ago I traveled to Boulder, Colorado for a conference.
 I’d been to Colorado once before, and the mid-western landscapes made a lasting impression.
 I was eager to return and was pleased that my training schedule left me plenty of time to explore (which is not the norm for my business travel).